DeskTranslate/DeskTranslate/UserGuide.md

 2. Ensure Python is install in your computer.

 3. Using terminal, go to the directory where the repo is downloaded to.

+4. Download the libraries required:
+`pip install -r requirements.txt`

+5. Next, enter the following command to start the program:
+`python main.py`

 ## Features